-Sales and shipping to outside Europe, are suspended, due to COVID-19, payments made inadvertently by PayPal will be refund without PayPal service fee
+Sales and shipping to outside European Union, are suspended, due to COVID-19, payments by PayPal not available.

 This ESR/LOW OHMS meter